Muhammad939/Public-Apis/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 Feel free to modify it according to your project's specific details and requirements.

-for github readme.md
-ChatGPT
-Sure, here's a revised version of the README.md specifically formatted for GitHub:

-markdown
-Copy code
 # Startube Search

 This is a simple web application called Startube Search that allows users to search for videos.